UMP 65x45 [M8]x2 GW F230+ Lina / N38 - search holder

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch via form on the contact page.
-You can check the strength and the appearance of magnet in our power calculator magnetic calculator
+Call us tel: +48 22 499 98 98 or get in touch via contact form on the contact page.
+You can check the mass as well as the shape of neodymium magnets in our force calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.